Bitcoin Mining Explained

-Anybody can get involved in mining Bitcoin, it just takes a bit of investment, and a bit of understanding of how it works, but it’s not beyond the average person.
-A bit of trial and error and a few explanatory articles or videos and you should be sorted.
+Anybody can get involved in mining BTC, it just takes a bit of investment, and a bit of understanding of how it works.

-Mining is the process of using computing power to process transactions, and secure the network.
+Mining is the process of using computing power to process transactions, and secure the Bitcoin network.

 A miner is usually referred to the person or company that mines, but technically, it’s a specialized piece of hardware computing device that has the Bitcoin protocol downloaded onto it.

-The mining software listens for transactions that have been sent by users to the network and the mining rig and adds it to the block after checking that the sender has enough bitcoins.
+The mining software listens for transactions that have been sent by users to the network and the mining device adds it to the block after checking that the sender has enough bitcoins.

-Miners do this work because they can earn transaction fees paid by users for faster transaction processing, and they get a chance of winning the newly minted bitcoins that are created with every new block.
+Miners do this work because they can earn transaction fees paid by users for faster transaction processing.
+And miners also get a chance of winning the newly minted bitcoins that are created with every new block.

 The process of Bitcoin mining uses a proof of work algorithm.
 It’s a system that requires some work from a miner in the shape of a computer processing the data, while using a fair amount of electricity to complete this proof of work.

-There are millions of mining devices carrying out this proof of work, and it has a low probability of success, so a lot of trial and error is required by the mining device for a valid proof of work to be generated.
+There are millions of mining devices carrying out this proof of work, and it has a low probability of success.
+Therefore, a lot of trial and error is required by every mining device for a valid proof of work to be generated.

 Each block can contain a maximum of 1MB of data, and these blocks are sent to nodes, who have to be in a majority of consensus that all transactions are valid.